thebigburd/gamba/README.md

 ## FAQ

-#### Why can I only play Blackjack?
+#### Will there be more games to play?

 There will be more games to play in the future.
+Perhaps even non-card games.
 Check out the Roadmap section.
 Updates may take some time as this is my first time delving into Discord Bot development as well as Javascript/Typescript as a language.

 #### Are there plans to host the Bot online?